fmhy/edit/.github/README.md

 * You can send us stuff directly via [💬 Discord](https://discord.gg/5W9QJKuPkD).
 * You can also check out our [website](https://fmhy.net) and the [posts](https://fmhy.net/posts) section to know about any major updates to the wiki.
 * To help us find new sites, check out these lists: [Site Hunting](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/find-new-sites/) / [Go Through](https://rentry.org/oghty).
+* If you're interested in site development, its recommended to use [gitpod.io](https://gitpod.io/#https://github.com/fmhy/fmhyedit).

 ***